Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Models and Methods

 \subsection{Truncated Holstein-Primakoff transformation}

 The HP transformation shown in Eq.~\eqref{eq:hp} expresses localized spin operators in terms of bosonic operators.
-However, to make use of MBPT, one typically expands the square root of Eq.~\eqref{eq:hp} in a power series in $x = \hat{n}_i/2S$
+However, to make MBPT for such bosonic operators tractable~\cite{Harris1971,Hamer1992}, one typically expands the square root of Eq.~\eqref{eq:hp} in a power series in $x = \hat{n}_i/2S$

-which is further truncated~\cite{Chudnovsky2006,Tupitsyn2008,Yuan2020,Takei2019} to a finite number of terms $N_T$.
+which is further truncated~\cite{Chudnovsky2006,Tupitsyn2008,Yuan2020,Takei2019,Mook2021,Elyasi2020} to a finite number of terms $N_T$.
 Inserting this result in Eq.~\eqref{eq:hp}, and using thus obtained $\hat{S}^\alpha_i$ in Eq.~\eqref{eq:spin_ham}, we can re-write

 as the sum of two terms.
 Here